waku-org/pm/FURPS/core/rln_smart_contract.md

 1. Application developers can set RLN rate limit at insertion.
 2. User does not need to wait for merkle tree synchronization and building to start relaying or sending messages.
+3. Application does not need to do a Web3 RPC call for every tree change to generate or validate messages.

 ## Reliability